-GreenPower Providers must refer to their product's accreditation in all advertising and marketing (online, print, broadcast) in connection with the GreenPower Product or the Program as per the GreenPower Provider Agreement.
-This will be audited for compliance as part of the Compliance Review.
+It is important that GreenPower Providers support the recognition of the GreenPower brand, the accreditation processes and overall enhancement of the GreenPower concept.
+Providers must refer to their product's accreditation in all advertising and marketing in connection with the GreenPower Product or the Program as per the GreenPower Provider Agreement.
+This includes all print, broadcast & online material including a hotlink from the Logo to the GreenPower website.